microsoft/botframework-solutions/docs/_docs/skills/samples/calendar.md

 The Calendar skill provides additional support to search and book meeting rooms.
 Due to search limitations in Microsoft Graph limiting the experience we leverage Azure Search to provide fuzzy meeting room name matching, floor level, etc.

 1. To simplify the process of extracting your meeting room data and inserting into Azure Search we have provided an example PowerShell script.
 However, you should ensure that `displayName`, `emailAddress`, `building` and `floorNumber` are populated within your Office 365 tenant (example below)).
-You can do this through the [Graph Explorer]() using the query shown below, this information is required for the Meeting Room booking expeirence.
+You can do this through the [Graph Explorer](https://developer.microsoft.com/en-us/graph/graph-explorer/preview) using the query shown below, this information is required for the Meeting Room booking experience.

 `https://graph.microsoft.com/beta/places/microsoft.graph.room`
 ```json